swollen veins that can be internal, which means they’re inside the rectum, or external,

 - eating a high-fiber diet

-- staying hydrated by drinking eight to ten glasses of water each day
+- staying hydrated by drinking eight to 10 glasses

 Avoid any activities that involve heavy lifting or pulling.

-You can expect to make a full recovery within about 14 days.
+Although individual recovery times vary, many people can expect to make a full recovery within about 10 to 14

-When you follow up with your doctor, he or she will probably recommend:
+When you follow up with your doctor, they’ll probably

 - diet changes, such as eating foods high in fiber